shearernas/shearernas.github.io/public/projects/311/primary.md

 - Returns you to the main menu, with a tiny little pop up at the bottom of the screen saying your problem has been successfully submitted
 - No other confirmation screen made me a little uneasy — where do I go next to check the status of my report?
 - Do I need to submit my name and email to get sent updates through email, like other people?
-- I was genuinely confused on where to go next, outside of me doing usability testing
+- Beyond just me doing usability testing, I was genuinely confused on where to go next

 ## My Requests Screen
 - This just felt like the natural progression to see where my report went after submission